imarenco/node-api/README.md

 	"create":{}
 }
 ```

-This fields represent the info of api need for start.
-The "name" is the field of you use for your path, in this case the path is  "/user" because apply lowercase.
+This field represents the info that the api needs to start.
+The "name" is the field that you use for your path, in this case the path is  "/user" because apply lowercase.
-The structure represent the fields of the documents for store/update/find in MongoDb, this structure model support all the types of Mongoose Date/String/Number/Mixed/ObjectId.
-After have 5 methods of rest api:
+The structure represents the fields of the documents in store/update/find in MongoDb, this structure model support all the types of Mongoose Date/String/Number/Mixed/ObjectId.
+After having 5 methods of rest api:
 * list -> get -> /user -> return [];
 * detail -> get -> /user/:id -> return {};
 * create -> post -> /user -> return {};
 * delete -> delete -> /user/:id -> status: 204
 * update -> put -> /user/:id -> return {};

 In all of the methods you can populate fields, and disable method set "unable": false.
-Also you can add middlewares set element in array "service", you must put the name file and method of the service, this file must be in "/service", you can see a example of this in "/service/auth".
+Also you can add a middleware, set element in array "service", you must put the name file and method of the service, this file must be in "/service", you can see a example of this in "/service/auth".

 ### How to use filters(list)
-In method "list" you can set diferents filters to sort or filter  the return documents.
-Two parameters of you can set through query are "page" and "limit" for paginating the results.
-Also you can filter the result put fields value through query, for example "/user?name=juan", in this example filter all the documents with only have name "juan", only can set fields are in the structure of the model.
+In method "list" you can set diferent parameters to sort or filter the return documents.
+Two parameters that you can set through query are "page" and "limit" for paginating the results.
+Also, you can filter the result put field's value through query, for example "/user?name=juan", in this example filter all the documents with only have name "juan", only can set fields are in the structure of the model.

 ### Tech